naveedkhalid091/Learn_Agentic_AI/step06_crew_ai/07_deployment_of_crewAI_project/00_deployment_methods.md

 MODEL=WRITE_YOUR_MODEL_PATH_HERE   # e.g MODEL=gemini/gemini-2.0-flash
 ```

-**Step-5** : You will now write your code and create your project, but here we are only learning to deploy the project that's why we will not write code and simply deploy the readymade project called `poem flow` that was created through above command:
+**Step-5** : You will now write your code and create your project, but here we are only learning to deploy the project that's why we will not write code and simply deploy the ready made project called `poem flow` that was created through above command:

 **Step-6:** Before Deployment, and after writing code, we will first `sync` the project as follows: